turbulenz/turbulenz_engine/docs/source/jslibrary_api/particleemitter_api.rst

 `usePrediction`
 ---------------

-If true, then particles will have their position and velocity predicted using the system updater, this enables (at a small overhead) more accurate creation of particles whose creation time does not exactly overlap with system updates, and to improve behaviour when looking back onto a previously invisible particle system.
+If true, then particles will have their position and velocity predicted using the system updater, this enables (at a small overhead) more accurate creation of particles whose creation time does not exactly overlap with system updates, and to improve behavior when looking back onto a previously invisible particle system.

 Default value is `true`.